How you can support the Kids Like Us Bursary Fund

 Kids Like Us actively raises funds from the community to be able to provide bursary support to families.
 We encourage all applicants, friends of Kids Like Us and others, to invite their friends and family to support Kids Like Us fundraising events to ensure there are funds available for other families in need.

-Many of these applications are like Elena‘s, at her wit’s end and seeking support for her son, Neil.
-Elena has kindly allowed us to show her application, which you can see below.
+Many of these applications are like Jessica‘s, at her wit’s end and seeking support for her daughter, Emma.
+Jessica has kindly allowed us to show her application, which you can see below.